 If a worker requires treatment or monitoring supervised by the TB service, TB temporary compliance may be ongoing following TB clinical review.
 A 'next TB clinical review date' will be provided or entered in Vaxlink.
 Failure to attend for next TB clinical review may result in TB compliance being revoked.

 NSW Health requires all Category A workers and new recruits to comply with the influenza vaccination requirements of PD2024_015 Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases.
-While strongly recommended for all workers, influenza vaccination is a requirement during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer) for workers employed in Category A positions.
+While strongly recommended for all workers, influenza vaccination is a requirement during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer or consistently low level of influenza activity is reported prior to the end of September) for workers employed in Category A positions.

 Category A workers and new recruits should receive the current years southern hemisphere vaccine approved for use by the TGA in Australia once it becomes available and must have received it by 1 June each year.
-Category A new recruits employed outside of the influenza season (30 September to 1 June) may receive the vaccine, but it is not a requirement of employment.
+Category A new recruits employed outside of the influenza season may receive the vaccine, but it is not a requirement of employment.

 Yes.
-Annual influenza vaccine is strongly recommended for all students and is a requirement for students attending placement in Category A positions during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer).
+Annual influenza vaccine is strongly recommended for all students and is a requirement for students attending placement in Category A positions during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer or consistently low level of influenza activity is reported prior to the end of September).

 It is recommended you receive the annual influenza vaccine before the influenza season starts.
 Influenza vaccine will be available for existing NSW Health workers through clinics in your workplace from April and staff in Category A positions should be vaccinated by 1 June each year.

-Category A workers (including students) and new recruits who are non-compliant with the requirement to receive the influenza vaccine by 1 June annually, will be required to wear a surgical mask as a minimum and comply with all other infection prevention and control risk reduction strategies including the use of appropriate personal protective equipment (PPE), during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer).
+Category A workers (including students) and new recruits who are non-compliant with the requirement to receive the influenza vaccine by 1 June annually, will be required to wear a surgical mask as a minimum and comply with all other infection prevention and control risk reduction strategies including the use of appropriate personal protective equipment (PPE), during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer or consistently low level of influenza activity is reported prior to the end of September).

 Wearing a mask, in conjunction with hand and respiratory hygiene, reduces the risk of influenza transmission.
 However, wearing a mask is still secondary to vaccination in terms of preventing the transmission of influenza.